 What does that mean?
 One way to look at it is how a child learns the rules of a game.
 When you are young, your family and other influential people teach you the rules of how the world works.
 Through our retreats, you will discover if those rules are problematic.
 You will also learn how to , articulate those rules and decide which ones you want to leave behind and which ones to take forward.

 Through the process and the environment of our five-day workshop, participants can leave behind the unhealthy events of their lives and go back into their world with tools that increase the probability of life success.

 Post Induction Therapy is a therapy modality designed to treat the effects of childhood trauma and the resulting issues.
-The intervention strategies which compromise Post Induction Therapy are strategies developed to treat the effects of childhood trauma.
+The intervention strategies which comprise the Post Induction Therapy are strategies developed to treat the effects of childhood trauma.
 These modalities, which are the core of Post Induction Therapy, are an eclectic approach drawn from psychoanalytic therapies, Gestalt, Family Systems Theory, Transactional Analysis, Rational Emotive Therapy and the concepts of Erik Erikson and Carl Rogers.

 The goal of a Green Shoe Retreat is to recover and reclaim the authentic aspects of self, and to come into developmental maturity – authentic, functional adult self.
 The practice of this model allows the mature aspects of self to re-parent the wounded aspects (nurture, affirm, set limits) of the self.
 In doing this work, we find compassion for ourselves, reduce reactivity and live in greater balance.

 Attending a Green Shoe Retreat takes courage to embrace your own life history, grow and heal from the less than nurturing experiences of your past.

 Jeanean South, MA , CFRE